playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 ---
 {
 	title: "The story of `let` vs `const`, Object Mutation, and a bug in my code",
 	description: 'When working with objects, you may hear the term "mutation".
 What is that?
-Hwo does it work?
-How do let and const REALLY differ from each other.
+How does it work?
+How do let and const REALLY differ from each other?
 This and more:',
 	published: '2023-03-25T19:12:03.284Z',
 	authors: ['crutchcorn'],
 	tags: ['javascript'],